louietan/NetCash/README.md

 **Status**

 - It is usable right now, but is a WIP and is far from stable.
 There might be bugs and the interface is going to change.
-- It was developed against GnuCash 4.12 and works with 5.1 at the time of writing.
+- It was initially developed against GnuCash 4.12 and works with 5.3 at the time of writing.
-- It has been tested on Linux and Windows.
-MacOS probably works too.
+- It has been tested on Linux and Windows. macOS probably works too.
-- XML and SQLite backends have been tested, MySQL and PostgreSQL should "just work" (probably).

 ## Getting started